-I’ve been obsessed with schema for decades.
-Once only a specialised topic of conversation, this psychological term is now seen as relevant in the context of the growing focus on knowledge and memory.
+‘Schema’ was once only a specialised topic of conversation; now this psychological term is seen as not only relevant but central, in the context of the growing focus on knowledge and memory.

-This post concentrates on how teacher explanation holds the key to developing students’ own schemas.
+This advice piece concentrates on how every educator’s power of explanation holds the key to developing their students’ own schemas.

 If knowledge is more than the mere collection of isolated facts — and if teachers have these facts neatly connected into personal schema — then why hide them from students?
 Now that teacher explanation is being recognised for its premier role in teaching, the transmission of subject schema is a pedagogy whose time has surely come.